grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 ```

 As you can see, despite the conciseness, the syntax itself is still similar the that of the Java constructor and the C-like styling.
-If you would like to see more examples of this, have a google for examples of Scala vs Java code and you can find many more examples where Scala just looks like a 'cleaner' Java.
+If you would like to see more examples of this, have a Google for examples of Scala vs Java code and you can find many more examples where Scala just looks like a 'cleaner' Java.

 ### Rust
 Of course we need to speak about the elephant in the room here regarding a language with functional concepts built in from the start.
 Rust is a systems programming language that has taken the world by storm and is used in the Firefox's JavaScript and WebAssembly engine and has [made it into the Linux kernel](https://en.wikipedia.org/wiki/Rust_for_Linux) along with Microsoft investing [one million dollars](https://thenewstack.io/microsofts-1m-vote-of-confidence-in-rusts-future/) into the foundation behind it.
 Furthermore, This currently sits in position number 10 on the language and is a roaring success of a programming language.

 However, the compiler itself shows a telling story of how much the syntax (as well as familiarity with the language) can have a huge impact.
-Back in its first incarnation, the Rust compiler was written in [OCaml](https://ocaml.org/) as can be seen [here](https://github.com/rust-lang/rust/tree/ef75860a0a72f79f97216f8aaa5b388d98da6480/src/boot) in a commit from 2011, just before the compiler was re-written in itself.
+Back in its first incarnation, the Rust compiler was written in [OCaml](https://ocaml.org/) as can be seen [here](https://github.com/rust-lang/rust/tree/ef75860a0a72f79f97216f8aaa5b388d98da6480/src/boot) in a commit from 2011, just before the compiler was re-written in Rust itself.

 Using the Github metrics graphs, from 2013 onwards, we see a sharp uptick in the number of contributors to the Rust compiler as shown by this graph.
 ![Rust Contributors Graph](/functional-syntax/rust-contributer-graph.png)